 Phosphate mining has created a lunar landscape on Nauru

 Ever been to Nauru?
 If so, would love to hear your comments.
-For more images of Nauru visit our website.
+Click here to see more images of Nauru.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.